PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 - All `#SBATCH` options need to be at the top of the script.
 - The environment for the job (e.g. modules, environment variables) needs to be specified.
   - **What modules would you need to load on Tegner in this case?**
-- When the script completes (i.e. when `./myexe` finishes) an exit status is returned to Slurm and the job stops (regardless of how much time is left of the requested time)
+- When the script completes (i.e. when `./myexe` finishes) an exit status is returned to SLURM and the job stops (regardless of how much time is left of the requested time)
 - Note that when running on Beskow, use `aprun -n <nproc>` instead of `mpirun -n <nproc>`.